Kitware/UPennContrast/README.md

 npm run serve
 ```

+To setup an environment for C++ development for ITK, see `itk/README.md`.

 ### Girder Defaults

 By default, a admin user will be created with the name `admin` and the password `password`.
 To use a different admin user, register a new user, log in as the `admin` user and make the new user an admin, then delete the original `admin` user.